 Lifestyle and Habitat: These beautiful and interesting frogs evolved to blend in with the leaf litter on the forest floor.
 Their colors and patterns can vary greatly between individuals.
 They are ambush predators who keep very still and then launch themselves at their prey which can be insects, smaller frogs and lizards and even fish.

 They are native to the tropical rainforests of the Solomon Island archipelago.

 Size and lifespan: As adults they reach lengths of 3”–4” nose to hind end, with females being larger than the males.

-Their lifespan in human care is can reach up to 15 years.
+Their lifespan in human care is not well researched but it is believed that they can live up to 15 years.

 Quick care stats:

 Temperatures: 75 degrees Fahrenheit on the warm end, 70 degrees Fahrenheit on the cool end.

 Humidity: 60% Misting twice daily manually or set up a mister to achieve the same level.

 Tank size: 10 gallons for babies/juveniles, 30 gallons for adults.

 Tank type: Standard rectangle - allow for ample floor space.